vert-x3/vertx-mysql-postgresql-client/README.md

 ### Configuration

     {
-      "postgresql" : {
       "address" : <event-bus-address-to-listen-on>,
       "host" : <your-host>,
       "port" : <your-port>,
       "maxPoolSize" : <maximum-number-of-open-connections>,
       "username" : <your-username>,
       "password" : <your-password>,
       "database" : <name-of-your-database>
     }
-    }

-The configuration you put into the deployOptions object should have a `postgresql` or `mysql` object in it.
-Both have the same configuration options:

 * `address` - The address this module should register on the event bus.
 Defaults to `vertx.postgresql` or `vertx.mysql` respectively.
 If you provide both PostgreSQL and MySQL, use different addresses for them - otherwise you'll end up with strange errors.
 * `host` - The host of the database.
 Defaults to `localhost`.